-A key element of promoting the development and display of quality student work is the grade band portfolio.
-The portfolio at UPCS 6-12 is a:
+A key element of promoting the development and display of quality student work is the grade band electronic portfolio.
+The electronic portfolio at UPCS 6-12 is a:

 - o System of devising and compiling evidence of quality work - o Means for students to have a clear understanding of work that demonstrates proficiency of content and process - Opportunity at each grade band for students to demonstrate accumulated content and skill knowledge.
-PBA completion over the years helps to prepare students for the rigors of their senior graduation project, and also provides an opportunity for students to demonstrate their learning in more innovative, non-traditional ways.